The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 You will be admitted to the hospital on the day of your operation or the day before.
 As soon as you know you need an operation, try and get yourself into the best possible physical shape so that you can recover more quickly.

 Stop smoking, eat a healthy diet and if able, take regular exercise.
-If possible make plans with your family for while you are in hospital and arrange for some extra help at home for your first couple of weeks at home.
+If possible, make plans with your family for while you are in hospital and arrange for some extra help for your first couple of weeks at home.

-You will be shown to your bed by a member of the team.
+You will be admitted to the gynaecology admissions lounge where you will meet the gynaecology nursing team.
 The nurse will introduce herself and show you the ward layout.

 Before you go into the operating theatre you will not be allowed to eat or drink for several hours before your operation.
 If you are in hospital the night before you will be asked to shower the morning of the operation, if coming in on the day please do this prior to admission.